FFyyy0801/huzecong.github.io/_posts/2017-08-06-research-notes.md

 - The authors utilized this technique in code generation tasks for card games, where a character-level LSTM predictor is jointly trained with pointer networks for copying text directly from card descriptions

-- **Relation to project**: If we were to combine results from suffix DS with word- or character-level predictors, we would need such methods to choose which predictor to use

 #### <u>Neural lattice language models</u> by Jacob (Graham's grad. student)

 - Main idea is similar: enabling LSTM models to <u>generate multiple tokens in one time step</u>